YoujiaZhang/SigmaCCS/README.md

 - ofile : Path to save ccs prediction values

 ## Usage
-The example codes for usage is included in the [test.ipynb](main/test.ipynb)
+The example codes for usage is included in the [test.ipynb](test.ipynb)

 ## Others
 The following files are in the `others/` folder
-- [Attribute Analysis.ipynb](main/test.ipynb). analyze the attribute importance
+- [Attribute Analysis.ipynb](others/Attribute%20Analysis.ipynb). analyze the attribute importance
-- [UMAP.ipynb](main/test.ipynb). visualize the learned representation with UMAP
+- [UMAP.ipynb](others/UMAP.ipynb). visualize the learned representation with UMAP
+- [UMAPDataset.py](others/UMAPDataset.py). for generating graph datasets.
-- [theoretical calculation.ipynb](main/test.ipynb). investigate of the relationship between SigmaCCS and theoretical calculation
+- [theoretical calculation.ipynb](others/theoretical%20calculation.ipynb). investigate of the relationship between SigmaCCS and theoretical calculation
 - *model*:
     - model.h5
 - *data*: